-- staged patient whose medical condition will not require or be amenable to surgery until some future date.
-For example, a patient who has had internal fixation of a fractured bone and who will require removal of the fixation device after a suitable time: or
+- staged patients whose medical condition will not require or be amenable to surgery until some future date; for example, a patient who has had internal fixation of a fractured bone and who will require removal of the fixation device after a suitable time; or

 - deferred patients who for personal reasons are not yet prepared to be admitted to hospital; for example, patients with work or other commitments which preclude their being admitted to hospital for a time.